Zambagarrah/React-Expesne-Tracker/README.md

 ## Technologies Used:

-> React.js
+- React.js
-> JavaScript (ES6+)
+- JavaScript (ES6+)
-> CSS3 (or Tailwind CSS/Styled Components)
+- CSS3 (or Tailwind CSS/Styled Components)
-> Chart.js or Recharts (for data visualization)
+- Chart.js or Recharts (for data visualization)
-> LocalStorage API
+- LocalStorage AP-

 ## Usage

-Add a Transaction: Enter the details and submit the form to record an expense or income.
+- Add a Transaction: Enter the details and submit the form to record an expense or income.
-Edit/Delete: Click the edit or delete icon next to any transaction.
+- Edit/Delete: Click the edit or delete icon next to any transaction.
-Filter/Search: Use the filter bar to narrow down transactions by category or date.
+- Filter/Search: Use the filter bar to narrow down transactions by category or date.
-View Summary: Check the dashboard for a summary and visual breakdown of your spending.
+- View Summary: Check the dashboard for a summary and visual breakdown of your spending.

 ## Contributing

-Contributions are welcome!
+- Contributions are welcome!
 To contribute:
-Fork the repository.
+- Fork the repository.
-Create a new branch: `git checkout -b feature-name` Commit your changes: `git commit -m 'Add some feature'` Push to the branch: `git push origin feature-name` Open a pull request describing your changes.
+- Create a new branch: `git checkout -b feature-name`
+- Commit your changes: `git commit -m 'Add some feature'`
+- Push to the branch: `git push origin feature-name`
+- Open a pull request describing your changes.

 ## License